abhi3700/My_Learning_Ethereum/faqs.md

 #### Q. what is EIP-1559?
 #### Q. how is address determined from mnemonics?
 #### Q. why eth has gas cost, but not Bitcoin?

+#### Q. Can a contract initiate a transaction?
+Never.
+It can only be initiated by an EOA.

+They have code and must execute their function if an EOA or another contract sends a transaction.

+#### Q. Does contract is charged gas fee when making a transaction like transfer ETH from contract to caller?
+Never.

+All transactions begin with a transaction signed by an EOA.
+If it goes to a contract, that contract may do stuff.
+The signer pays for gas.
+That contract may send a message to another contract making it do stuff.
+The signer still pays for the gas.
+And so on.
+No matter how long the chain of contracts and messages is, the original signer pays for all gas.
+[Source](https://ethereum.stackexchange.com/questions/42349/does-it-cost-gas-when-sending-ether-from-a-contract-to-an-address?rq=1)